Public Issues Education is committed to protecting your privacy and developing technology

 that gives you the most powerful and safe online experience.
 This Statement of Privacy

-applies to the Public Issues Education Web site and governs data collection and usage.
+applies to the Public Issues Education site and governs data collection and usage.

-By using the Public Issues Education website, you consent to the data practices described
+By using the Public Issues Education site, you consent to the data practices described

 in this statement.